SolidifiedRay/CS3113-Intro-to-Game-Programming/P3_Lunar Lander/README.md

-# CS3113 - Project2: Pong
+# CS3113 - Project3: Lunar Lander

-Use "W" and "S" to control the left racket
+Your goal is to reach the apple without crashing into the wall

-Use "↑" and "↓" to control the right racket
+Press "A" to move left, press "D" to move right, and press "R" to restart the game